 - Having a new sex partner

 - Having multiple sex partners

-- Perfumed bubble baths and some scented soaps
+- Using perfumed bubble baths, vaginal deodorants, and some scented soaps

 - Washing underwear with strong detergents